DuckyCrayfish/hourglass/README.md

 All configuration values can be changed at runtime without reloading the game.

+While many of the configuration options are accessible through via the [config command](#hourglass-config-config-key-value), some can only be accessed by visiting the mod's config files.
+Most of the options are located in the mod's [server config file](#default-server-config), which is located at `./saves/<save>/serverconfig/hourglass-server.toml` for single-player worlds, or `./world/serverconfig/hourglass-server.toml` for multiplayer servers.
+A few client-specific options also exist and can be found in `./config/hourglass-client.toml`.
+All paths listed are relative to the Minecraft client/server directory.

+Modpack developers may customize the Hourglass server settings in their modpack by first tweaking the server settings in a test world and then moving the file to the `./defaultconfigs` folder of their modpack.
+Forge will move all files in the `defaultconfigs` folder into the `serverconfig` folder of all newly created worlds.

 When customizing Hourglass, the **speed of time** is controlled using a multiplier.
 A value of 1 is equivalent to vanilla speed (20 minutes for a full day-night cycle).
 Setting daySpeed and nightSpeed to 0.5 will cut the speed of time in half, doubling the duration of a full day to 40 minutes.
 Likewise,